 Compost and wood chip mulch

-The Iowa City Landfill and Recycling Center produces Iowa City Community Compost from yard waste from around Johnson County.
+The Iowa City Landfill and Recycling Center produces Iowa City Community Compost from yard and food waste from around Johnson County.
 When available, the compost costs $0.50 per five gallons (please take your own container).
 When available, large quantities can be purchased at the Iowa City Landfill and Recycling Center for $20 per ton with a $2 minimum.
 At the landfill, staff can load your truck or trailer with an endloader; if you want smaller amounts, please bring a container and a shovel to load yourself.

 The landfill also produces wood chip mulch, which is also $0.50 per five gallons (please take your own container).
 At the landfill, wood chip mulch is $10 per ton with a $2 minimum.
 At the landfill, staff can load your truck or trailer with an endloader; if you want smaller amounts, please bring a container and a shovel to load yourself.